 More than 500 NFT collections were reviewed and categorized for the index design.
 Through the NFT collections’ description of their purpose and roadmap, the collection is assigned to a NFT category depending on its dominant use case or purpose.
 Nansen then assigns the NFT collection to its applicable sub-category (endnote 1.)
 Nansen reviews the categorization of NFT collections monthly and updates the categorization quarterly.
 Figure 1 illustrates the developed NFT categories and sub-categories.
 Using these categorizations, Nansen designed the market indexes to track the different segments of the NFT markets.

 Figure 1.
 NFT categories and sub-categories depending on their use case

 The social aspect of NFT is not limited to just profile picture NFTs.
-These NFTs enable users to network, interact and socialise.
-Similar social drivers are also observed in other sub-categories of Social NFTs such as ‘Access & Membership’ NFTs and ‘Utility’ NFTs like Decentralised Autonomous Organization (DAOs).
+These NFTs enable users to network, interact and socialize.
+Similar social drivers are also observed in other sub-categories of Social NFTs such as ‘Access & Membership’ NFTs and ‘Utility’ NFTs like Decentralized Autonomous Organization (DAOs).
 Social NFT collections occupy the largest market share with the NFT market.